About the Library

 The Milton Public Library’s mission is to inspire lifelong learning, advance knowledge, and strengthen our community.

-Our principles guide us to provide equitable access to information, service, social responsibility, and sustainability to encourage curiosity.
+Our principles guide us to provide equitable access to information and service to encourage social responsibility, sustainability, and curiosity.

 Statement of Inclusivity